gesiscss/WebBotParser/README.md

 # WebBotParser

-This repository adds basic parsing capabilities for search engine results scraped with [WebBot](https://github.com/gesiscss/WebBot).
-With this package, you can parse search result pages saved from Google, DuckDuckGo, etc. using WebBot's [download capabilities](https://github.com/gesiscss/WebBot#-saving-search-results), or obtained through a different method for further analysis.
+WebBotParser is a Python package that adds basic parsing capabilities for search engine results scraped with our browser extension [WebBot](https://github.com/gesiscss/WebBot).
+With WebBotParser, you can parse search result pages saved from Google, DuckDuckGo, etc. using WebBot's [download capabilities](https://github.com/gesiscss/WebBot#-saving-search-results), or obtained through a different method for further analysis.

 The following engines and search result types are currently supported out of the box: